docker-library/docs/mariadb/README.md

 # Initializing a fresh instance

 When a container is started for the first time, a new database `mysql` will be initialized with the provided configuration variables.
-Furthermore, it will execute files with extensions `.sh` and `.sql` that are found in `/docker-entrypoint-initdb.d`.
+Furthermore, it will execute files with extensions `.sh`, `.sql` and `.sql.gz` that are found in `/docker-entrypoint-initdb.d`.
 You can easily populate your mariadb services by [mounting a SQL dump into that directory](https://docs.docker.com/userguide/dockervolumes/#mount-a-host-file-as-a-data-volume) and provide [custom images](https://docs.docker.com/reference/builder/) with contributed data.
+SQL files will be imported by default to database specified by the `MYSQL_DATABASE` variable.

 # Caveats